Changissnz/nu_merchant_principal/README.md

 To walk with pride is to walk with confidence, an analogy that designates compatibility of pride with confidence, as if them two were meant to be, until the world ends.
+Confidence has a statistical measure for it, although the measure is still numerically based, leading to the possibility of protests against the measure's use as true representation of confidence.